-This summer, The Maestro and I will be celebrating not one, but THREE momentous occasions.
+This summer, my husband and I will be celebrating not one, but THREE momentous occasions.
 In June, we will celebrate our 15th wedding anniversary.
 That’s the most important.
 But we both have summer birthdays, too, and this year we are both turning “The Big 4-0.”
 (I don’t really know what’s up with that, by the way, because I definitely do not feel 40.)

 Anyway, a little over a year ago we decided we wanted to do something really cool together to celebrate.
 We’ve never actually been on a “just-us” trip that was more than a 3-day weekend since our honeymoon and we had a lot of fun planning this one.
 And, as it turned out, this last academic year has perhaps been the most difficult we’ve ever dealt with, for so many reasons.
 By the time this last semester was over we were completely depleted and needed a break in the same way we need oxygen.
 So we flew our nearly-dead selves out of Michigan and had a heck of a rejuvenation in NYC.

 The selfie model didn’t evolve completely until about Day 3, but since this trip was totally about us, we thought it would be funny.
-So, for your reading enjoyment, 30 (yes, THIRTY) selfies of our fabulous vacation (or, as my friend DeNae put it on Facebook, our We’ll Sleep When We’re Dead Vacation).
+So, for your reading enjoyment, 30 (yes, THIRTY) selfies of our fabulous vacation (or, as a friend of mine put it, our We’ll Sleep When We’re Dead Vacation).
 Real photos may or may not be forthcoming.
 You all know how I am with vacations (still not caught up posting the Epic Vacation of 2012), so we’ll just be honest and say that they probably won’t, but I might surprise you.